stozi/ambra/README.md

 - power switch
 - reset button
-- solder jumpers to keep the MCU upright
+- solder jumpers to mount the MCU the same way on both sides
 - perforations on the tab for the connector between the right & left boards

 ### Changes from Kalmar